Let Nothing Deter You in Life!

 By William Steig

-Initially, fame came by way of his wry, sly, and sometimes outlandish cartoons appearing in New Yorker magazine.
+Initially, as I mentioned, fame came by way of his wry, sly, and sometimes outlandish cartoons appearing in The New Yorker magazine.

-Never let it be said that it’s ever too late to fill in the wishes on life’s bucket list, for William Steig is proof that’s a falsity as he entered the children’s picture book arena in his 60’s!
+Never let it be said that it’s ever too late to fill in the wishes on life’s bucket list, for William Steig is proof that’s a falsity.

-Mrs. Bobbin, Irene’s mom, when first we meet her in the opening pages of Steig’s Brave Irene is two things…a seamstress and sick.
+Here, in Steig’s Brave Irene, Mrs. Bobbin, Irene’s mom, when first we meet her in the opening pages is two things…a seamstress and sick.
 She is too sick to deliver a gown made to order for the Duchess to wear to a grand ball.

 With mom abed, and snow pelting the panes of their cozy cottage window, Irene refuses to let her even think of this most important of delivery runs.
 Irene will go it alone, despite mom’s protests.